Comparison of Offshore Wind Speed Extrapolation and Power Density Estimation

 where \(\bar{\hat{y}} = \frac{1}{n}\sum_{i=1}^{n}\hat{y_i}\)

 Here, a subset of IWB and Zarr store data will be selected for each AOI, using matched coordinates and time, and a matched variable selected for comparison.
-Although Dask graph execution is typically triggered by calling compute(), this will also automatically occur when a subset variable’s values are accessed (by means of metrics calculations and scatter plots).
-The resulting variable values will be contained in a NumPy ndarray.
+Although Dask graph execution is typically triggered by calling compute()

 # Wind turbine speed cut-in/cut-out limits (m/s)